KooshaYeganeh/KYGnus-Guard-community/README.md

 ```
 sudo systemctl enable --now KYGnus_Guard.service
 ```
+Note : In some Linux distributions, an error may occur in the start service, which may be due to the bash call path.
+In this case, modify the KYGnus_Guard.sh file and put your system bash call path in the file. for Example:
+Fedora : /usr/bin/bash
+OpenSuse : /usr/bin/bash
+Peppermint : /bin/bash

-**13- Create Directory For standard Logs /var/log** *Note: change user(koosha) with Your user in all lines*
+**15- Create Directory For standard Logs /var/log** *Note: change user(koosha) with Your user in all lines*
- - 13-1 : Go to /var/log Directory and make Directory for app
+ - 15-1 : Go to /var/log Directory and make Directory for app
 ```
 cd /var/log
 ```